Need to know

 Too little, and dry skin and irritated airways might be on the cards.
 Too much, and your home could be a breeding ground for mould and dust mites, which can trigger asthma and other health problems.

-And, if your home is rife with condensation, it can eventually lead to flaking paintwork and damage to your property.
+And if your home is rife with condensation or has suffered a leak or water damage, it's not only unpleasant to live with, but can eventually lead to mould, flaking paintwork and further damage to your property.

 If the humidity in your home tends to the high side, it's important to take steps to achieve the right levels.
 To help you find that 'just right' balance, here's everything you need to know about dehumidifiers.

 Not any spore: A dehumidifier can help prevent the build up of mould in your home.

 A dehumidifier removes moisture from the air, helping prevent mould.
 They mostly work by drawing air in, then filtering and cooling it to condense moisture.
 It's then reheated before warmer and dryer air is released.